GrHalbgott/GrHalbgott/README.md

 I would gladly have the chance collaborate with you if you have some ideas for really anything, be it coding, music or scientific work.
 Of course you can ask me anything, I am happy to get in touch with you! ✨

-How to reach me: use the <a href="https://github.com/GrHalbgott/GrHalbgott/discussions">Discussions</a> section or write an Email to <niko.k@posteo.org>.
+How to reach me: use the <a href="https://github.com/GrHalbgott/GrHalbgott/discussions">Discussions</a> section or write an email to <niko.k@posteo.org>.
 I can share further contact information after a first "hello world" from you 😁

 Looking forward to hear from you!